 Filing bankruptcy does not automatically stop you or your spouse from borrowing a Parent PLUS Loan.
-Federal law prohibits the Department of Education from denying you access to Federal Student Aid because you filed bankruptcy or are currently in bankruptcy.
-11 USC § 525(c).
+Federal law prohibits the US Department of Education from denying you access to Federal Student Aid because you filed bankruptcy or are currently in bankruptcy.
+Bankruptcy Code, 11 USC § 525(c).

-However, the Higher Education Act allows them to deny your loan application if you have an "adverse credit history."
+However, the Higher Education Act allows your loan application to be denied if a credit check reveals you have an "adverse credit history."
 An adverse credit history includes current delinquency of 90 or more days on any debt or a "default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV debt" within the last five years.

 How to get a Parent PLUS Loan with an adverse credit history

-Borrowers with adverse credit can still get a PLUS Loan if you complete If you have adverse credit, you can still get a PLUS loan if you complete PLUS Credit Counseling and do one of the following:
+Borrowers with adverse credit can still get a PLUS Loan if they complete PLUS Credit Counseling and do one of the following: